unicef/publicgoods-toolkit/procurement.md

 process compliance as a condition of being paid on time.

-**RECOMMENDATION**: You should require acceptance of code into the open source repository as part of the definition of contractual delivery in software milestones.
+**RECOMMENDATION**: You should require acceptance of code into the open-source repository as part of the definition of contractual delivery in software milestones.

 At every stage, the software should be ready for open source